 Flamingos in Ria Lagartos

-Did you know there are flamingoes around Cancun?
+Did you know there are flamingos around Cancun?
 This lagoon has the highest concentration of birds in Mexico.
 The flamingos congregate on a shallow lagoon, and the boats can’t get too close.
 Therefore, bringing binoculars would be a great idea.
-Humans staying away is good for the birds to avoid disturbing their habitat.
+Humans staying away is good for the birds, as it helps avoid disturbing their habitat.
 There are always flamingos here.
 I was impressed with the number we saw in August; however, there are thousands in the spring.
 It must be magical at sunset to see so many in one place!

 La Playa de Las Coloradas

 You can also access Las Coloradas pools and its town by car.
-There is a chance that the water’s color from that side, where there is a bigger pool, is due to the microbes, but it is also adjacent to the salt mine, so I am suspect.
+There is a chance that the water’s color on that side, where there is a bigger pool, is due to microbes, but it is also adjacent to the salt mine, so I am suspicious.
 We visited the lakes in the afternoon, and I have also heard that the color changes throughout the day as the sun warms the water.

 Baño Maya or Clay Baths in Ria Lagartos

 The sulfuric clay that lays along the beaches of Ria Lagartos is said to have curative properties.
 Most tours end with a good old mud slathering on tourists’ bodies.
 Many of the tours put it on at the Playa Las Coloradas.
-Manuel took us away from the masses to a more private beach where he painstakingly looked for the perfect clay that didn’t stink near as much.
+Manuel took us away from the masses to a more private beach, where he painstakingly searched for the perfect clay that didn’t smell nearly as much.

 You will then take the boat ride back toward town, looking like the strange ghosts you saw going past you on your way in.